 The My Family at UCSF website provides a wealth of information about child, youth, and older adult services.
 Visit the site by clicking on the link in our Quick Links section.

 UCSF has partnered with Bright Horizons Family Solutions, a leading provider of employer-sponsored child care to offer this pilot program which provides emergency back-up care when your regularly scheduled care is unavailable.
-The Back-Up Care Advantage Program will be available to 130 UCSF faculty, residents and clinical fellows beginning June 1, 2013 through May 31, 2014.
-Enrollment is underway and will conclude when 130 enrollments are reached.
-Enroll today to secure your registration.

 What is Back-Up Care?

 A breakdown in regular child or adult/elder care arrangements can be stressful, and affect the ability to successfully balance personal and professional demands.
 That’s where Back-Up Care comes in.
 This benefit provides center-based back-up child care and home-based child and adult/elder care through the most comprehensive national network of high-quality child care centers and experienced, carefully selected in-home care providers available.

 UCSF Faculty in the Ladder Rank, Professor in Residence, Clinical X, Adjunct, and Health Sciences Clinical Professor series with appointments of 51% or more.
 Residents and Clinical Fellows (as appointed by the Office of Graduate Medical Education).
 One enrollment per household.